Portugália Airlines: Integration into TAP Air Portugal Group

 On 6 November 2006, TAP and Portugalia owners Grupo Espirito Santo, announced TAP's acquisition of 99.81% of Portugalia shares, subject to approval by the regulatory authorities.
 It had 750 employees (at March 2007).
-Portugalia was to join the SkyTeam Alliance in 2008.
+Portugalia was a candidate to join the SkyTeam Alliance in 2006 but since then joined under Star Alliance after the acquisition by TAP Air Portugal.

-With the acquisition by TAP Air Portugal Group it undertakes a new business model.
-The company stops working independently and starts working within a group logic as a supplier of flight capacity by hiring its aircraft to TAP Air Portugal.
+With the acquisition by TAP Air Portugal Group, it undertook a new business model.
+The company stopped working independently and started working within a group logic as a supplier of flight capacity by hiring its aircraft to TAP Air Portugal.
 Fernando Pinto, president & CEO of TAP Air Portugal said that the airline's regional subsidiary, Portugália Airlines, is "important to the TAP results as it brings very important passengers from small cities to long distance services.", during European Regional Airlines Association 2012 conference in Porto.

 On 21 March 2014, TAP Air Portugal announced that it would buy two ATR 42-600 for its subsidiary company Portugália replacing the smaller Beechcraft 1900D previously operated by PGA Express.
 However, White Airways now operates the ATRs family on behalf of TAP Air Portugal instead of Portugália.

 Rebranding to TAP Express

 On 14 January 2016, TAP Air Portugal announced that Portugália would be rebranded as TAP Express as of 27 March 2016 as part of the restructuring measures within the group.
 The division Portugália Airlines however was said to stay independent within the group.

-On the same day, TAP Air Portugal also announced that the entire Portugália fleet consisting of Fokker 100 and Embraer ERJ-145 would be replaced by July 2016 with new Embraer 190 and ATR 72-600 aircraft (the latter operated by White Airways on behalf of TAP) which received a livery similar to that of TAP Air Portugal albeit wearing Express titles.
+On the same day, TAP Air Portugal also announced that the entire Portugália fleet consisting of Fokker 100 and Embraer ERJ-145 would be replaced by July 2016 with new Embraer 190 and ATR 72-600 aircraft (the latter operated by White Airways on behalf of TAP), which received a livery similar to that of TAP Air Portugal albeit wearing Express titles.

 Destinations

-Portugália operates within the route network of TAP Express.
+Portugália operated within the route network of TAP Express.